 In many settings in Sub-Saharan Africa, quality postpartum care, education, and support for the mother are often the missing components of postnatal care delivery, which focuses on care of the baby.
 The lack of standard postpartum care for the mother contributes to maternal deaths.
 There is an urgent need for an integrated postpartum care delivery model that is comprehensive and meets clinical care, education, and support needs of mothers.
 Thus, the purpose of this project is to test and evaluate an innovative postpartum care, education, and support model known as Focused-PPC, in Tamale, Ghana.
-The proposed project will be the first of its kind to design an integrated and comprehensive group postpartum care delivery model, focused on clinical care of the mother and baby, as well as education and peer support in Ghana.
+The Focused-PPC project will be the first of its kind to design an integrated and comprehensive group postpartum care delivery model, focused on clinical care of the mother and baby, as well as education and peer support in Ghana.
 Our model supports the clinical assessments and timeframes recommended by the World Health Organization and adopted by Ghana Health Service.
-Together with my partner organization, Savana Signatures NGO, we will develop and test Focused-PPC.
-Focused-PPC will be implemented in groups in health centers in Tamale, Ghana.
-Each group will meet at 1-2 weeks, 6 weeks, and monthly thereafter for up to 1 year postpartum following the Ghana health service postnatal care schedule.
-Led by trained midwives in the health centers, each group session will consist of postpartum clinical assessments for mother (in addition to baby), education, and support.
+Together with my partner organization, Savana Signatures NGO, we developed and tested Focused-PPC.
+Focused-PPC is being implemented in groups in health centers in Tamale, Ghana.
+Each group meets at 1-2 weeks, 6 weeks, and monthly thereafter for up to 1 year postpartum following the Ghana health service postnatal care and child welfare clinic schedule.
+Led by trained midwives in the health centers, each group session consists of postpartum clinical assessments for mother (in addition to baby), education, and support.
 Focused-PPC has the potential to change the postpartum care delivery model in Ghana and other countries in sub-Saharan Africa and beyond.
 Results from this implementation will be used to further refine and scale up the Focused-PPC model of postpartum care.

 WASH insecurity—-the lack of access to water, sanitation, and hygiene facilities—-is a major concern for global health and wellbeing.
 During pregnancy and postpartum, stages with increased vulnerability, WASH insecurity at the household level and in healthcare facilities can undermine the health and wellbeing of both mothers and their newborns.
 The overarching objective of this study is to understand how WASH insecurity at the household level and in health care facilities affect maternal and newborn health and general wellbeing.
-The study will utilize sequential interviews with pregnant women through postpartum, and interviews with health care workers.
-It will be conducted in Tamale in the northern region of Ghana.
+We utilize sequential interviews with pregnant women through postpartum, and interviews with health care workers.
+The study is conducted in Tamale in the northern region of Ghana.
 The findings of the project will help to identify appropriate WASH interventions for improving maternal and newborn health, a critical step towards improving global health.

 This study assessed midwives’ knowledge of postpartum care and warning signs of complications in Tamale, Ghana.
 The specific aims were to assess midwives’ knowledge of postpartum care, assess midwives’ knowledge of postbirth warning signs, and identify factors associated with knowledge of postpartum care and postbirth warning signs.